taublast/DrawnUi.Maui.Demo/README.md

 ## What's new

-__1.0.5.7-pre__
+__1.0.6.6-pre__
 * Still a temporary release preparing a reworked demo with more custom controls examples.
 * iOS hardware acceleration is now using Metal.
+* Faster image loading everywhere.
-* Platform-independent keyboard support and more.
-Soon will be demonstrated in the Space Shooter Game demo.
+* Platform-independent keyboard support and much more.
-* Many fixes
+* Many fixes.
+* Demo: some neat stuff.
+Do not miss sliders on `Some Controls` screen.

 ## Development Notes